 - Set up a board about lifestyles – yours or your clients.
 For example, if you are a golfer, or live in a very social community, include photos of golfers and gatherings at the community center.

 - Set up a separate board for your listings, and use appropriate hashtags.

 - Sponsor a “pin and win” contest; take a look at AdEspresso and Shortstack to learn how.

 - Publish your videos on YouTube.
 You can embed those videos on your website, and people on YouTube will find your videos using the search feature.

 - Use tags and other available SEO tools to help your videos rank.
 If you embed a video on another site, include a transcript.
 Search engines love video, but they need the transcript to see the SEO you’ve done.

 31. Nextdoor has become a new entrant in the social media market, says Andrew Hellig with REthority.com in his article on real estate marketing.
 Agents can buy a territory and promote their listings to neighborhoods in specific zip codes.

 If you’re not using social media, get started now to generate leads!
 If you are using social media, and you found the tips above helpful, implement them now.
+To generate new leads, you will need to stay focused and organized.
 Keep in mind that social media success requires an iterative process: post, measure success, tweak your approach, and repeat!